 “PULSE has inspired me to think critically about the nature of social service and the skills effective to activating intentional partnerships and transformations.”

-Jahqwahn Watson grew up in Cleveland, Ohio, and attended The College of Wooster where he earned a degree in Africana Studies.
-At Wooster, he devoted much of his time to organizations such as the Children’s Defense Fund. jah served as a Servant Leader intern where he led and supported students in critical and creative analysis.
-He also served as an intern with the Center for Diversity and Inclusion.
-In his free time, jah enjoys writing, poetry, and photography. jah is a part of the East End cohort and serves at Grounded Strategies. jah was interviewed by Brett Smith.
+Jahqwahn Watson grew up in Cleveland, Ohio, and attended The College of Wooster where they earned a degree in Africana Studies.
+At Wooster, they devoted much of their time to organizations such as the Children’s Defense Fund. jah served as a Servant Leader intern where they led and supported students in critical and creative analysis.
+They also served as an intern with the Center for Diversity and Inclusion.
+In their free time, jah enjoys writing, poetry, and photography. jah is a part of the East End cohort and serves at Grounded Strategies. jah was interviewed by Brett Smith.

 Brett: How has PULSE inspired you to live/think/act differently?